-Entry Requirements: At least a grade 6 in GCSE Drama and a grade 5 in either GCSE English Language or Literature.
+Entry Requirements: At least a grade 6 in GCSE Drama.

 This course is open to students with a keen interest, enjoyment and relevant experience and aptitude in Drama and the theatre.
 The course is broken down into four components - two non-exam assessments and two exam assessments.
 For the non-exam assessments students will research and practically explore practitioners and the work of others.
 Students will then use their learnings to inform the creation of an original devised performance.
 Students will also explore one performance text that will be performed as a piece of live theatre.
 For the two written exam assessments students will explore two performance texts on a chosen theme and evaluate and analyse a live theatre performance.
 Students will also interpret and explore practically a performance text considering how to create, develop and direct a performance for an audience.